Robotic palletizer stacking cartons on a pallet

 What our software optimizes in pallet building

-We combine rule-based optimization with experience from 3D packing, transport planning, and store replenishment to generate pallet recommendations that are mathematically sound and operationally robust.
+We combine rule-based optimization with experience from 3D packing, transport planning, and store replenishment.
+This creates recommendations that are mathematically sound and operationally robust.

 Geometry and space usage

-Dimensions, pallet types, maximum height, overhangs, and allowed orientations are considered so floor space and height are used well without violating constraints.
+Dimensions, pallet types, maximum height, allowed overhangs, and valid product orientations are modeled so footprint and height are used efficiently without violating constraints.

 Weight and load distribution

-The software optimizes weight distribution and center of gravity so pallets are not only dense, but also well-balanced and transport-safe.
+Our software optimizes weight distribution and center of gravity so the result is not only dense, but also balanced and transport-safe.

 Stability and stackability

-Support areas, layer formation, bearing limits, and stable patterns are treated as first-class planning rules.
+Support areas, layer formation, load limits, and stable patterns are considered systematically so pallets remain safe under real conditions.

 Sequence and process logic

-Optimization can be aligned with unloading sequence, picking logic, route order, or store structures whenever process suitability matters more than pure density.
+Optimization can be aligned with unloading sequence, picking logic, route order, or store structures when process-ready pallets matter more than pure density.

 Your benefits